Oracle WHERE Clause

 Besides the SELECT statement, you can use the WHERE clause in the DELETE or UPDATE statement to specify which rows to update or delete.

-Oracle WHERE examples
+Oracle WHERE clause examples #

 See the following products table in the sample database: